webui/nice.js/compiler/README.md

 ### Run compilation

+#### Compilation with JavaScript

+Now I am working on create compiler based on [Sweet.js](http://sweetjs.org) project.
+If it will work well then I upload compiler and provide instruction how to setup compilation with [Grunt.js](http://gruntjs.com).

+#### Compilation with python

 Now it's possible to run compilation with **python** `python/compile.py` script.

  * First argument - path to directory with `.nicejs` files